-- Students can enter and exit the College via the main entrance or back entrances. - The College Main Entrance will be open to students and staff. - Access with personal ID badge is required after 4:30 p.m. until closing. - The College Main Entrance door is open to the public during regular business hours from 7:00a.m.
-4:30p.m.
-(M-F). - Personal ID badge is always to be worn and is required to access back doors. - Individual college department hours of operation are 8:00a.m.
-4:30p.m.
-(M-F).
-Students will not have access via ID swipe cards before or after regular business hours. - Hours are subject to change, particularly during holiday and summer months.
+- Students can enter and exit the college via the main entrance or back entrances. - The College main entrance will be open to students and staff. - Access with personal ID badge is required from 4:30 p.m. until closing. - The College main entrance door is open to the public during regular business hours from 7 a.m. to 4:30 p.m.
+Monday through Friday. - Student must always wear their ID badge.
+It is required to access the back doors. - Individual college department hours of operation are 8 a.m. to 4:30 p.m.
+(Monday through Friday).
+Students will not have access via their ID before or after regular business hours. - Hours are subject to change, particularly during holiday and summer months.

-Find the latest building hours for students at the website below: https://www.bellincollege.edu/campus-life/safety-and-security/building-hours
+Find the latest building hours for students at the website below: www.bellincollege.edu/campus-life/safety-and-security/building-hours